Empowering Women is the Climate Crisis Solution

 Take Fast Fashion, For Example

-As a person with career focus in sustainable fashion, the best example I am equip to give (though there are many) is that of Fast Fashion.
+As a person with career focus in sustainable fashion, the best example I am equipped to give (though there are many) is that of fast fashion.
 A colonialist industry built on the backs of non-white women and girls in developing countries.
 These individuals endure working conditions that are not only perilous but also degrading, all while receiving wages far below what is legally mandated, let alone sufficient for a decent standard of living.

 The higher purpose behind their suffering?
 The production of fleeting fashion trends destined to be worn once and discarded, marketed primarily to women and girls in higher income countries, sold to supplement a rich white man's yacht, and ultimately returned to the developing countries as a thoughtless method of waste relocation which further disrupts local industries, economies, and environments.